-I do not consider myself a very adept DIY-er (do-it-yourself-er), and I do not come from a particularly “handy” family.
-The Saylors (paternal) and the Webers (maternal) are more of a non-handy breed, with proclivities for intellectual, spiritual, and cultural explorations.
-This is not a good or a bad thing, it just is what it is.
-There are many beautiful and wondrous benefits to embrace when one comes from a family with these attributes, and I am very proud to be a Saylor/Weber spawn.
-But when it comes to needing to do something around the house, I come up a bit short, and my roots might have something to do with it, that’s all I’m saying.
+I do not consider myself a very adept DIY-er, and I do not come from a particularly “handy” family.
+The Saylors (paternal) and the Webers (maternal) are more of a non-handy breed.
+With proclivities for intellectual, spiritual, and cultural explorations.
+This is not a good or a bad thing.
+It just is what it is.
+There are many beautiful and wondrous benefits to embrace when one comes from a family with these attributes.
+And I am very proud to be a Saylor/Weber spawn.
+But, when it comes to needing to do something around the house, I come up a bit short.
+And my roots might have something to do with it, that’s all I’m saying.
 When in doubt, blame your family, right?

 This PART II post is less of an article actually, and more of a photo narrative of my awkward REINDEER MAGIC assemblage.
 Captions are key!

-If you insist on not reading PART I, this first image will get you up to speed…sort of…
+If you insist on not reading Part I of this first image will get you up to speed…sort of…

 I came up with this one on my own.
 Once Reindeer was united with Pine, I nailed Pine to the Masonite board.
 Brilliant, right?
 I know.

-At this point, I had no idea what I was doing, but I was on a thrilling high, knowing in my soul that there was no turning back.
-From Left to Right: Random nails shoved through the board in a slapdashly haphazard fashion; Close-up of random nails shoved through the board; Bent random nails so as not to injure myself or others.
+At this point, I had no idea what I was doing.
+But I was on a thrilling high, knowing in my soul that there was no turning back.
+Left: Random nails shoved through the board in a slapdashly haphazard fashion.
+Middle: Close-up of random nails shoved through the board.
+Right: Bent random nails so as not to injure myself or others.

-Claire was adamant about using ribbon instead of my suggested wire—she didn’t insist, but she kept saying,“Well, I would use ribbon.”
-Therefore, whither thou goest, I will go.
+Claire was adamant about using ribbon instead of my suggested wire.
+She didn’t insist, but she kept saying,“Well, I would use ribbon.”
+Therefore, whither Claire goest, I will go.